PrinceOfCzechia/Bachelor-Thesis-Auxiliary-Code/README.md

 **iter.cpp**: iterates over all the cells and faces of a mesh and returns their respective n-dimensional Lebesgue measures, as well as sums of those, separately for boundary and interior entities.

-**normals.cpp**: iterating over all the cells and then over each cell's faces, this code returns outward normal vectors for each cell's face in the form of *TNL::Containers::Vector* of smaller *TNL::Containers::Vector* entities, which contain the normals of type *PointType*, which is again a *TNL::Containers::Vector*.
+**normals.cpp**: iterating over all the cells and then over each cell's faces, this code returns *unit outward normal vectors* for each cell's face in the form of *TNL::Containers::Vector* of smaller *TNL::Containers::Vector* entities, which contain the normals of type *PointType*, which is again a *TNL::Containers::Vector*.
 The word vector is a little overloaded here.